Trading Glass

 The pin bar is a single-candle rejection pattern.
 It features a small body at one end and a long wick at the other, showing that one side attempted a move and was completely overwhelmed.

-A bullish pin bar (hammer) at a demand zone on BTC/USDT -- say price wicks down to $94,200 and closes back at $94,800 -- tells you buyers aggressively defended that level.
+A bullish pin bar (hammer) at a demand zone on BTC/USDT tells you buyers aggressively defended that level.
 The entry is at the close of the pin bar with a stop below the wick.

 A bearish pin bar (shooting star) at resistance works in reverse.
-Price wicks up to $97,500 but closes back at $96,900, signaling sellers absorbed the buying pressure.
+Sellers absorb the buying pressure and the bar closes back near its open.

 Engulfing Pattern